zebapy/raycast-openapi-fetcher/README.md

 4. Select an endpoint and press `⌘C` to copy as cURL
 5. Optionally set an API token with `⌘T` for authenticated requests

+## Security & Data Storage

+API tokens and spec data are stored using [Raycast's LocalStorage API](https://developers.raycast.com/information/security#data-storage), which stores data in a **local encrypted database** accessible only by this extension.

+If you need to clear all stored data (specs, tokens, cache), use Raycast's built-in **"Clear Local Storage"** command for this extension:

+1. Open Raycast Preferences → Extensions
+2. Find "OpenAPI Fetcher"
+3. Click the ••• menu → "Clear Local Storage"

 ## TODO

 - [ ] Allow pasting a spec URL directly (current)